Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

 The Window of Tolerance (WOT) is a useful model developed by Dan Siegal to help us recognise nervous system feedback and learn to tolerate higher levels of arousal, thus increasing the time we spend regulated.

-We will have different WOT levels in different situations, e.g. we might have a larger window for listening one to one, but a much smaller window for listening in a group situation.
+We will have different levels of tolerance in different situations, e.g. we might have a larger window for listening one to one, but a much smaller window for listening in a group situation.

-Over time we'll grow our capacity for tolerating higher levels of stress without becoming dysregulated in a variety of situations.
+Over time we'll grow our capacity for tolerating higher levels of stress without becoming dysregulated.
 In other words, we will increase the size of our window of tolerance.

-Whilst all of us will touch into both hyper and hypo arousal states, most of us have a default mode on the WOT.
+Whilst all of us will touch into both hyper and hypo arousal states, most of us have a default mode.
 We either tend towards fight and flight or we tend towards freeze.
-As we look in a little more detail to what might show up in the different segments of the WOT model, have a think about what your default is and how it shows up in your listening habits.
+As we look in a little more detail as to what might show up in the different segments of the WOT model, have a think about what your default is and how it shows up in your listening habits.

 Inside of hyperarousal we will start to see patterns of dominating or avoiding contact.
 We might interrupt or finish the person's sentences, or we might find our attention has wandered onto something else altogether.

-Conversly in hypoarousal we may struggle to feel the connection with the person, we might feel spaced out, shut down or blurry in our boundaries.
+Conversly, in hypoarousal we may struggle to feel the connection with the person, we might feel spaced out, shut down or blur our boundaries.

-Whilst a lot of this registers as uncomfortable, it is in fact essential and critical feedback to our journey as listeners.
-Acknowledging and getting curious about these listening behaviours can serve as a bridge between the unconscious and automatic workings of the nervous system, and us being able to recognise the warning signs and take preventative measures against overwhelm and burning out.
+Whilst uncomfortable, this feedback is in fact essential and critical on our journey as listeners.
+Acknowledging and getting curious about these listening behaviours serves as a bridge between the unconscious and automatic workings of the nervous system, and us being able to recognise the warning signs.
+We can then take preventative measures against overwhelm and burning out.

-Once we become aware of the ways in which our bodies and minds are communicating to us we can go about the next step of responding to them in ways that are kind and that offer the possibility of turning us back toward a regulated state.
+Once we become aware of the ways in which our bodies and minds are communicating to us we can go about the next step of responding to them in ways that are kind and regulated.
 Different habits require different interventions.
-If you are someone who tends towards freeze it will make more sense to have tools that help with reconnection and grounding, if you are more wired toward fight, then practices that help discharge energy and connect you to safety will be more effective.
+If you are someone who tends towards freeze. it will make more sense to have tools that help with reconnection and grounding.
+If you are more wired toward fight, then practices that help discharge energy and connect you to safety will be more effective.
 The more able we are to notice and respond to our own reactions, the more effective we can then be in the support we offer through listening to others.

 to meet with them, I could feel my nervous system move out of my window of tolerance into hyperarousal.
 I became shaky, sweaty and started to stutter over my words.
 In response